DEFRA/ffc-techspike-authentication/README.md

 |DEFRAID_VALIDATE_AUTHORITY| The name of the issuing autority supplied by DEFRA Customer Identity
 |DEFRAID_TENANT_NAME| The name of the Azure tenent for DEFRA Customer Identity
 |DEFRAID_SERVICE_ID|The unique identifier for your service provided as part of being on-boarded to DEFRA Customer Identity.
-|DEFRAID_REDIRECT_URL|The redirect_uri parameter of the application, where authentication responses can be sent and received by the application
+|DEFRAID_REDIRECT_URL|The redirect_uri parameter of the application, where authentication responses can be sent and received by the application.
+This needs to be supplied to DEFRA Customer Identity.
 |DEFRAID_SCOPE| openid `{client_id}` offline-access
 |DEFRAID_SIGNOUT_REDIRECT_URL| A URL to redirect the user after a successful sign-out.
+This needs to be supplied to DEFRA Customer Identity.
 |DEFRAID_SIGNOUT_URL| The end_session_endpoint found within the OpenID connect configuration document

 ## Running the application